phannhutminh1298/phannhutminh1298.github.io/content/post/xnfe/xnfe.md

 ### Face

 In this project, I'll experiment posing with open mouth for this character.
+The eyes look weird since I haven't decided her pose and the direction of her eyes yet.

 {{< imagecenter url="/post/xnfe/09072025.webp" alt="Face" caption="Face - 09-07-2025">}}